open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/aurinsomnia.md

 *Name:* __Auris Kveraga__ (github: _aurinsomnia_)

 I'm from Boston, MA so based in the EST time zone of course.
 I am currently a sophomore at UMass Lowell, majoring in Computer Science.
-So far my courses have been primarily taught in C, but next semester we are taking the step up to C++, so I'm naturally quite excited for that experience.
+So far my courses have been primarily taught in C, but next semester we are taking the step up to C++ so I'm naturally quite excited for that experience.
 I've had experience in a few languages, but given the extent of my coursework, I am by far most adept at C, but am always excited to learn more!
 I've made up a chart to list some of my proficiency/familiarity levels with different languages:

 | Language      | Proficiency   |